 Steve spent his undergraduate days at Iowa State University, completed his MBA at Xavier University, is a graduate of Leadership Iowa and completed a Digital Marketing certification program at the University of Illinois.
 Steve volunteers as the Chapter Advisory Board Chairman for the Iowa Gamma Chapter at Iowa State University.

-Steve and his wife Tillie live in Ames, Iowa with their son Calvin, daughter Tess and rescue rescue dog.
+Steve and his wife Tillie live in Ames, Iowa with their son Calvin, daughter Tess and rescue dog.